Welcome to Our Blog - Camino de Madrid

 A highlight of the descent was coming across the stone ruins of the Casa Eraso.

 When we neared the bottom of the mountain the trees gave way to open fields.
-From a distance we spotted a kettle of vultures circling in the clear blue sky, and we realized they were soaring above an enclosure with many bleached white bones, and the carcasses of several cows scattered throughout the field.
+From a distance, we spotted a kettle of vultures circling in the clear blue sky, and we realized they were soaring above an enclosure with many bleached white bones, and the carcasses of several cows scattered throughout the field.
 We can only guess this was part of a research project.
 Simultaneously gross and cool!

 As we continued down the slope we heard some loud calls coming from across the grassy valley.
 It took us a minute before Sean realized they were frogs!
 There was a tiny pond protected by a wooden fence down below us, and when we diverted over to it, sure enough, it was filled with large, green frogs!

 We made our way back to the Camino, which was a narrow dirt footpath that threaded through the grassy fields.
 We descended on this path for quite a long time, watching as the town of Segovia grew slowly closer.
-This section also took us a long time to walk, because we were constantly distracted by the amazing views of the mountains behind us, and the beautiful cityscape below us.
+This section also took us a long time to walk, because we were constantly distracted by the amazing views of the mountains behind us and the beautiful cityscape below us.

-Eventually the trail levelled off and we found ourselves following the dirt track past a military zone, across a road, through farmers' fields, under the highway, and through more fields.
+Eventually, the trail levelled off and we found ourselves following the dirt track past a military zone, across a road, through farmers' fields, under the highway, and through more fields.
 A farmer was moving a flock of sheep from one pasture to another while the sheepdog rolled on its back in the grass, looking decidedly like it was shirking its duties.

 A group of three horses and a foal came up to the fence to see if we had any treats to offer them.
 The sun was very bright and hot, but the fields were full of birds once again.
 It seemed like the day never stopped providing new and interesting distractions.

-Finally we arrived at the outskirts of Segovia, and followed the signs into town.
+Finally, we arrived at the outskirts of Segovia and followed the signs into town.
 Since this is Easter weekend almost everything was booked solid, at special Easter prices, so we ended up at a hotel in the newer part of town, about 10 minutes from the famous aqueduct.

-We were hot, extremely sun burned, and hungry so we decided to leave our explorations of this ancient city until tomorrow, and settled for taking showers and heading to the grocery store across the street to purchase some salads, baguettes, cheese, and avocados for dinner.
+We were hot, extremely sunburned, and hungry so we decided to leave our explorations of this ancient city until tomorrow and settled for taking showers and heading to the grocery store across the street to purchase some salads, baguettes, cheese, and avocados for dinner.

 It is now midnight, and we are still working hard on editing photos and writing the blog, as the cathedral bells ring out, calling everyone out to midnight mass.
 It has been a long day, but one filled with many blessings here on the Camino.